antoanst/keynote-countdown/README.md

 # Keynote Countdown Timer Script

 ## Overview
-This AppleScript creates countdown timer in Keynote using a user-specified duration and a styled base slide.
+This AppleScript creates a countdown timer in Keynote using a user-specified duration and a styled base slide.

 ## Prerequisites
 - An open Keynote document with a single base slide.